 Casual weekdays, glam weekends

-One thing I could not help noticing as a girl coming from a part of Europe where women put a lot of effort into their clothes, makeup and the way they look: Kiwis don’t care.
+One thing I could not help noticing as a girl coming from a part of Europe where women put a lot of effort into their clothes, makeup and the way they look.
+Kiwis are way more casual.
+And that is really refreshing.

 A lot of Bulgarian girls would not even go to the local grocery store without makeup and a cute outfit: there is a lot of (unnecessary) high maintenance going on into simple everyday activities.
 Here, during the day and on weekdays, people are very casual and low key.
 Parties and social events are a different story: I have seen people in Wellington looking like movie stars on their night out.
 It really depends on the context and the person but in general, it feels like people back home are trying very hard and Kiwis are way more casual and laid back.
 The heavily emphasized brows and Instagram-girl makeup are trendy here as well, but it feels like there is much more emphasis on looking natural.